The Edge Computing Ecosystem

 Integrating Avassa Edge and Azure CI/CD and cloud solutions

 While Azure IoT might work for limited use cases like a single data collection container, it might become challenging to use Azure IoT for fully scaled application orchestration at the edge.
 Since you only deploy one application per device, scale both in terms of deployments and monitoring risk becoming daunting.
-Avassa instead applies an application centric approach purpose built for edge, that allows robust lifecycle management not only application-by-application but for an entire upscale edge environment.
+Avassa instead applies an application-centric approach purpose-built for edge, that allows robust lifecycle management not only application-by-application but for an entire upscale edge environment.

 Conclusion